-An 'unjustified absence' causing a pupil to miss a summative assessment for an Achievement Standard or Unit Standard will result in a "no achievement" grade.
-If the Standard has a further assessment opportunity the pupil may sit this otherwise the "no achievement" grade remains.
-Non urgent medical, dental, hair, driving and counselling appointments are not justified reasons to miss assessments.
-Additionally, a holiday is an unjustified absence even if permission is given by the Head of Senior College.
+An 'not justified absence' causing a student to miss a summative assessment for an Achievement Standard or Unit Standard will result in a "no achievement" grade.
+If the Standard has a further assessment opportunity the student may sit this otherwise the "no achievement" grade remains.
+Non urgent medical, dental, hair, driving and counselling appointments are "not justified" reasons to miss assessments.
+Additionally, a holiday is an "not justified" absence even if permission is given by the Head of Senior College.